 All are self-identified alcoholics and go by many other names: agnostics, atheists, nonbelievers, skeptics, cynics, rebels, freethinkers, humanists, secularists, and rationalists.
 What they share in common beyond the experience of alcoholism is need for a personal program of recovery not dependent upon belief in any religious deity.
 Such needs have propelled the growth of secular alternatives to Alcoholics Anonymous (AA) and a growing secular wing within AA.
 The existence of the latter challenges AA critics who argue that those without religious faith cannot find a home within AA.

 The growth of a secular wing of AA is evident in many quarters.
 The number of registered secular AA meetings in the U.S. has grown from a few dozen in the early 2000s to more than 400, and two international conventions of atheist and agnostic AA members have been held to date.
-Online secular recovery support resources for AA members (such as Secular AA, AA Agnostica, and AA Beyond Belief) have grown in tandem with the increase in face-to-face meetings.
+Online secular recovery support resources for AA members (such as AA Agnostica, and AA Beyond Belief) have grown in tandem with the increase in face-to-face meetings.
 An October 2016 special issue of the AA Grapevine was dedicated to “Atheist and Agnostic Members,” and there is a planned Grapevine book containing previously published stories of atheist and agnostic AA members.
 Also of note are the increased number of books on secular recovery within AA (see below) and the increased national media coverage of secular AA meetings.

 Chronology of Secular AA & Related Recovery Literature